Breast Cancer - diagnosis, causes and alternative treatments

-Surgery: If you are pre-menopausal, you must try to have your operation in the second part of your cycle not the first, for then progesterone, not oestrogen dominates.
-Two studies from Guys in the mid-nineties reported significant long-term survival benefits.
+Surgery: If you are pre-menopausal, you must try to have your operation in the second part of your cycle not the first, for then progesterone, not oestrogen, dominates.
+Two studies from Guy´s Hospital Medical School in the mid-nineties reported significant long-term survival benefits.

 Oncologists are mindful of the risks and where possible now prefer lumpectomy to full breast mastectomy.
 (You may be advised to have chemotherapy prior to surgery to reduce the size of the tumour and increase your chances of a lumpectomy rather than full-blown breast removal).
 If you have lymph node removal you should find out about lymphatic drainage and lymphodaema.
 We have articles on these too.

 Reconstructive surgery may be proposed and effected at the same time, although US research suggests waiting gives better results.